nejc-susin/nubq/readme.md

 ### HOW IT WORKS
 * Users add their scripts to the queue by calling `enqueue FILE1.sh FILE2.sh ...`
 * Enqueue copies their script to the `jobs` dir, renames them and prepends a header.
-* Q periodically scans the `jobs` dir and runs jobs in the order they were added.
+* Q (the job runner) periodically scans the `jobs` dir and runs jobs in the order they were added.
 * Once completed, the output, error log and the jobfile are moved to the `done` dir.

 ### ORGANIZATION
 NubQ is installed to `/` by default.
 This is the directory structure:

 ```
+/nubq/
 	nubq/
-	bin/
-		config.sh		# config file
+		KILLSWITCH 		# killswitch file
+		config.sh
 		enqueue			# command to add scripts to queue
-		install.sh		# install script
+		install.sh
-		q.sh			# the actual job runner
+		q.sh			# Q - the actual job runner
-		uninstall.sh		# uninstall script
+		readme.md
 		start-q			# startup script
+		uninstall.sh
 	done/
 		*.out 			# output of the job
 		*.err 			# error output of the job